 Lilydale is located on Melbourne's eastern fringe at the northern end of the Dandenong Ranges.
 It is the main gateway to the rich wine and fruit growing areas of the Yarra Valley at nearby Yarra Glen and Healesville.

 Lilydale's commercial centre extends for around one kilometre along Main Street, with most shops set back along parallel service roads which are lined with trees and landscaped garden strips.
-The undercover Olive Tree Shopping Centre and Yarra Valley Shopping Centre front Main Street while the larger Lilydale Marketplace Shopping Centre is located off Hutchinson Street.
+The Lilydale Village Shopping Centre fronts Main Street while the larger Lilydale Marketplace Shopping Centre is located off Hutchinson Street.

 Along shady tree-lined Castella Street are some of Lilydale's oldest buildings and historic sites.
 There's Lilydale's old shire offices (built in 1889) which are now home to a museum, the court house (1876) and the Athenaeum (1888) which now serves as a theatre.